-Revisiting old images and applying new techniques to improve your portfolio | Photofocus
+Revisit old images and apply new techniques to improve your portfolio

 Digital photography is constantly evolving.
 Not only do our cameras and lenses get better, but so too do our image editing solutions.
 As photographers, we are also constantly growing and experimenting with new skills and approaches to the craft.
 With digital files, our first (or second or third) edits are not set in stone.

-Typically, I am spending much of my time capturing new images and trying to keep up with my editing backlog.
-However, lately, I have had more time to reconsider images and edits from prior years.
+Typically, I spend much of my time capturing new images and trying to keep up with my editing backlog.
+However, lately, I have had more time to revisit images and edits from prior years.

 If you have extra time on your hands and want to use it for photography, consider the utility of going through your old photos and taking another crack at them.
 It’s a great way to apply new editing skills you have gained since you originally processed your images.
-You may also uncover a hidden gem or turn an image you already like into an image you love.
+As you revisit them, you may also uncover a hidden gem or turn an image you already like into an image you love.

 Loved the article.
 I agree our styles may change, or, our software has changed.
 I go back through my photos in slow times and as you said, I’ve found some I had forgotten about.
 Others worth as you said a new and different perspective.
 It’s also a good opportunity to reduce the amount of files we have.
 Multiple edits of the same image or 10 shots that are essentially the same but we just hadn’t picked the one or two best worthy of keeping.
 Besides, how often do we ever feel we have the perfect capture with the perfect edit.… Read more »